A narrowing of AI research?: Findings

-Where $B_{i,l} =1$ if $p_{i,l}> k$. $k$ is our threshold for accepting that a topic is present in a paper, which we set to 0.1.

 Consistent with the narrative of a `deep learning' boom, it shows rapid growth in the importance of topics salient in \textit{cs.CV} (Computer vision) and \textit{cs.CL} (Computer Language), two domains with an abundance of unstructured data where deep learning has contributed to important advances.
-Since the mid 2010s, \textit{cs.CR} (Cryptography and security) has also gained prominence - this is linked to growing interest in the risk of adversarial attacks, as well as privacy and cyber-security.
+Since the mid 2010s, \textit{cs.CR} (Cryptography and security) has also gained prominence - this is linked to growing interest in the risk of adversarial attacks, as well as privacy and cybersecurity.
 Other topical areas that have seen growth include \textit{cs.CY} (Computer and Society), with research about AI applications in health, its educational aspects and ethical implications, \textit{cs.IR} (information retrieval), linked to the development of search engines and recommendation system, an important AI application area for technology companies, and \textit{cs.RO} (robotics).
-At the same time, we see a decline in the relative importance of topics related to \textit{cs.AI}, which tend to be more focused on symbolic techniques and slight decline (specially since the mid 2010s) of \textit{stat.ML} (statistical machine learning) topics involving various machine learning techniques outside of deep learning.
+Meanwhile, we see a decline in the relative importance of topics related to \textit{cs.AI}, which tend to be more focused on symbolic techniques and slight decline (specially since the mid 2010s) of \textit{stat.ML} (statistical machine learning) topics involving various machine learning techniques outside of deep learning.

 Interestingly \textit{cs.NE} has seen a decline since the 2010s despite the increasing popularity of `neural computing' techniques.
-One explanation for this result is that many deep learning-related techniques have been developed in application domains such as computer vision and computer language, reflecting the idea that GPT in application sectors can be as important as those that take place in the GPT development sector, as well as the fact that practical applications of deep learning have progressed faster than theoretical analyses.
+One explanation for this result is that many deep learning-related techniques have been developed in application domains such as computer vision and computer language.

-Figure \ref{fig:topic_trends} also suggests qualitatively that the thematic diversity of AI research has increased over time, with less concentration of topical activity in a small number of categories.
-The figure tells us little, however, about the thematic composition of AI at the level of individual topics, or about the extent to which the topics being pursued have high disparity, that is, are significantly different from each other.
-We will come back to these questions in Section \ref{subsec:div_evol}.
-Before doing this, we will consider the levels of private sector participation in AI research.